-Hong Kong is an amazing place and one place in particular that makes it so special is Lantau Island.
+Hong Kong is an amazing destination, and one place in particular that makes it so special is Lantau Island.
 In fact, it may be one of my favorite places I’ve visited in the world (so far).
 I love the mixture of eastern and western styles, along with the natural landscapes and thriving city!

-To me, Hong Kong has the best of both worlds in nearly every way.
+To me, a visit to Hong Kong has the best of both worlds in nearly every way.
 And there are so many things to do in Hong Kong that you will never be bored.
 But after spending time in the big, bustling city, you may need a bit of a break.
 Luckily, there are a number of places that you can escape to quickly and reconnect with nature.
 One of my favorite things to do in Hong Kong is to escape the city and explore nearby Lantau Island!

-How to Get to Lantau Island, HK
+How to Get to Lantau Island in Hong Kong

 However, I think the more scenic and relaxing way to get to Lantau Island from Hong Kong Central is to take a ferry.
 Ferry rides from the main harbor in Hong Kong Central takes about 30 – 50 minutes (depending on which boat you take).
 Once you arrive at the island, you will need to hop on one of the buses to take you to your ultimate destination.

 Things to Do on Lantau Island, Hong Kong